AxeWP/wp-graphql-gravity-forms/docs/recipes/register-custom-field-value-inputs.md

 # Recipes

-## How to add mutation support from a custom Gravity Forms field.
+## How to: add mutation support from a custom Gravity Forms field.

 When adding mutation support for custom Gravity Forms fields, we need to tell GraphQL what input data to accept, and then transform that data into a format that Gravity Forms understands.